Great Traverse of Japan

 Day 5 Kyoto Fushimi Inari Shrine, Nara World Heritage Sites Tour & Meet Deer, Back to Kyoto

-Later, bid farewell to Kyoto and take a train ride with your guide to Nara, Japan’s first ancient capital.
-As you wander through the lush greenery of Nara Park, you’ll find yourself surrounded by deer, Nara’s emblem.
-According to local legends, these deer are messengers of the gods, and interacting with them is considered a blessing.
-You can buy deer crackers to feed them, but remember to stand still and hold the crackers flat in your hand rather than waving them, so the deer can nibble without getting too excited or hurting you.
+Later, bid farewell to Kyoto and follow your guide on a train ride to Nara, Japan’s first ancient capital.
+As you stroll through Nara Park’s lush greenery, you’ll be among the deer, Nara’s symbol.
+Local legends say these deer are messengers of the gods, and interacting with them is considered a blessing.
+You can buy deer crackers to feed them, but remember to stay still and hold the crackers flat in your hand rather than waving, so the deer won’t become too excited and hurt you.

-Next, get ready to be amazed by the Great Eastern Temple with its magnificent Great Buddha Hall and the 15-meter-tall (49-foot) Buddha statue.
-Built in the 8th century by the emperor to promote Buddhism across the country, it represented the nation’s unity through faith.
-Although it lost its political status due to the decline of Buddhism and the confiscation of temple lands in the late 19th century, the temple remains a cultural treasure and has been designated a World Heritage Site.
+Next, prepare to be impressed by the Great Eastern Temple, featuring its impressive Great Buddha Hall and a 15-meter-tall (49-foot) Buddha statue.
+Built in the 8th century by the emperor to promote Buddhism nationwide, it symbolized the nation’s unity in faith.
+Although it lost political prominence due to the decline of Buddhism and the confiscation of temple lands in the late 19th century, the temple remains a cultural treasure and has been designated a World Heritage Site.

-Just a few steps away is the trail to Kasuga Taisha Shrine, lined with stone lanterns and old-growth trees, with deer sometimes darting among them.
-Arriving at the shrine complex, you can see its red pillars and white walls remaining bright despite the passing years.
-Why are Japanese shrines mostly vermilion?
-The Japanese believe that vermilion wards off evil spirits, symbolizes the vitality and energy of the sun, and represents fertility and prosperity.
-Additionally, vermilion lacquer has antibacterial and antiseptic properties, which help to protect the wood and extend the structure’s lifespan.
+Just a short walk from here is the trail to Kasuga Taisha Shrine, lined with stone lanterns and ancient trees, with deer occasionally rushing through.
+When you reach the shrine complex, you’ll notice its red pillars and white walls, still bright despite the years.
+Why are most Japanese shrines painted vermilion?
+The Japanese believe that vermilion protects against evil spirits, symbolizes the sun’s vitality and energy, and signifies fertility and prosperity.
+Vermilion lacquer also has antibacterial and antiseptic properties that help preserve the wood.
+Finally, your guide will accompany you back to your hotel in Kyoto.

 Fushimi Inari Shrine, Kyoto